BigPapaBear2217/MassDV/README.md

 1. CommandName - What the command is /massdv by default.
 2. AcePermissionString - Your Ace Perm String 'add_ace [GROUP] AJ.MassDV allow' by default
 3. UseAcePermissions - Set to true to turn on Perms or false to turn off
-4. ChatPrefix - Message Prefix [AJ:MASSDV] 'Message' by default
-5. CountdownEnabled - Set to true to enable the countdown or false to disable
+4. CountdownEnabled - Set to true to enable the countdown or false to disable
-6. CountdownDuration - Countdown duration in seconds
+5. CountdownDuration - Countdown duration in seconds
-7. ClearChatAfterDV - Set to true to clear the chat after the DV operation (Clears Countdown Clutter) or false to not clear
+6. ClearChatAfterDV - Set to true to clear the chat after the DV operation (Clears Countdown Clutter) or false to not clear